V1n1v131r4/MIME-Confusion-Attack-on-Midori-Browser/README.md

 I hosted at http://joomla.sejalivre.org

-I downloaded and installed Browser Midori 0.5.1 on Windows 10 and simply accessed the page mentioned above on both browsers (Midori and IE).
+Simply accessed the page mentioned above on browsers.

-As shown, we find that the browser has no implementation against MIME confusion attacks
+As shown, we find that the browsers has no implementation against MIME confusion attacks